William-Mba/CarRental/README.md

 ## Azure Emails Service

-Azure Communication Services Email REST APIs and SDKs is used to send an email messages from service applications.
+Azure Communication Services Email REST APIs and SDKs is used to send an email messages from Cars Rental Azure Function Apps.

 ## Azure Cosmos DB